-2017 Lung Cancer Screening Program
+2018 Breast Cancer Screening Program

-To complement the hospital's prevention program, a lower cost lung screening program was implemented to address one of the hospital's top five late stage cancer diagnoses, lung cancer.
-Vouchers were distributed at various events to encourage lung screening activity.
-As noted in the description of the Girls' Day Out event, education about lung screening was presented and the screening certificates were explained and distributed to all event participants.
-Below are both the lung screening questionnaire and ordering form:
+To complement the hospital's prevention program, a lower cost mammogram screening program was implemented to address breast cancer, one of the hospital's top five late stage cancer diagnoses.
+The screening mammogram certificates were distributed at various events throughout the months of October, November, and December to encourage breast cancer screening activity.

+In addition to community-based events, certificates were distributed at physician offices and at the hospital's imaging locations on the main campus and at its Rancho Cucamonga and Eastvale satellite locations.
+As noted in the description of the Girls' Day Out event, education about breast cancer was presented and the screening certificates were explained and distributed to all event participants.
+The adjacent breast cancer survey screening certificate was throughout the 2018 breast cancer screening program.
+A copy of the 2018 cancer survey used during the community-based events is presented on the following pages.